simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 ## Periodic transactions

 Periodic transaction rules describe transactions that recur.
-They allow you to generate future transactions for forecast reports (with `--forecast`), without having to write them out explicitly in the journal.
+They allow you to generate future transactions for forecasting, without having to write them out explicitly in the journal (with `--forecast`).
 Secondly, they also can be used to define budget goals (with `--budget`).

-A periodic transaction rule looks like a regular journal entry, with the date replaced by a tilde (`~`) followed by a [period expression](manual.html#period-expressions) (mnemonic: `~` looks like a repeating sine wave):
+A periodic transaction rule looks like a normal journal entry, with the date replaced by a tilde (`~`) followed by a [period expression](manual.html#period-expressions) (mnemonic: `~` looks like a repeating sine wave):
 ```journal